-Transgender birth certificates coming to NJ in February
+NJ to let residents change gender on birth certificates in Feb.

-TRENTON — Transgender birth certificates will be available in New Jersey starting in February.
+TRENTON — New Jersey will begin allowing individuals to change the stated gender on their birth certificates in February.

-Gov. Phil Murphy signed the law last July that would allow individuals to change the gender stated on their birth certificates and to have their gender identity reflected on their death certificates — even without a sex reassignment procedure.
+Gov. Phil Murphy signed the law last July that would allow for the change, and — including for those individuals who have not had sex reassignment procedures.
+The bill additionally allows for an individual's gender identity to be used on a death certificate.
 The bill passed the Assembly on a voice vote and the state Senate by a 30-7 vote with 3 members not voting.

 The law is known as the "Babs Siperstein Law," after the Jersey City native who was the first openly transgender member of the Democratic National Committee.
 Siperstein is currently part of the leadership of the New Jersey Democratic State Committee and topped NJ Insider 'NJ's 2018 LGBT Powerlist'.

-Those who change their gender to male, female or "undesignated/non-binary" will have to pay $6 for a new certificate to replace their original one.
+Those who change their listed gender to male, female or "undesignated/non-binary" will have to pay $6 for a new certificate to replace their original one.
 The original certificate will be sealed.

 Current residents born in another state will be able to make the change as well, with state courts ready to issue an order if necessary.

-Note: Clarification: The headline and first paragraph of this story have been revised to remove the term "transgender birth certificate" — while the Babs Siperstein Law is intended to respect the needs of the transgender community as well as those of non-binary or intersex status, there is no designation that marks transgender status on a birth certificate.